kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 Disadvantages:
 * A dysfunctional output stalls all pipelines (no isolation).

-The possible log routing scenarios from the previous section can be used in the following combinations with the Fluent Bit input configurations:
+The possible log routing scenarios from the previous section offer the following combinations with the Fluent Bit input configurations:

 |                 | Scenario 1 | Scenario 2 | Scenario 3 |
 |-----------------|------------|------------|------------|